csugrue/ofSite/_documentation/video/ofVideoPlayer.markdown

 _description: _

-Boolean varible containing true if the texture has been already allocated inside our video player.
+Variable containing the height of the video.